brentonk/ppp-replication/README.md

         ...
         Rscript 104-train-weights.r 10

     These can be run in parallel on a cluster.
+See the example SLURM submission script, `104-train-weights.slurm`.
 Output stored in `results/weights`.

 6.  `105-collect-weights.r`: Collect results from the previous step.
 Output: